ietf-wg-cellar/flac-specification/flac.md

 - if the partition order is zero, n = frame's blocksize - predictor order
 - else if this is not the first partition of the subframe, n = (frame's blocksize / (2\^partition order))
 - else n = (frame's blocksize / (2\^partition order)) - predictor order

+# Past changes

+The FLAC format was originally specified in December 2000 and more or less finalized in March 2001.
+While the specification has seen several additions over the years, there has been one substantial change to the format.

+Before July 2007, variable blocksize streams were not explicitly marked as such by a flag in the frame header.
+A decoder had two ways to detect a variable blocksize stream, either by comparing the minimum and maximum blocksize in the STREAMINFO metadata block, or by detecting a change of blocksize during a stream which could in theory not happen at all.
+As the meaning of one number in the frame header depends on whether or not a stream is variable blocksize, one of the reserved bits was changed to be used as a variable blocksize flag, facilitating easier detection.

+Along with the addition of a new flag, the meaning of the blocksize bits was subtly changed.
+Before, blocksize bits 0b0001-0b0101 and 0b1000-0b1111 could only be used for fixed blocksize streams, while 0b0110 and 0b0111 could be used for both fixed blocksize and variable blocksize streams.
+After the change, these restrictions were lifted and 0b0001-0b1111 could all be used for both variable blocksize and fixed blocksize streams.

+Another change to the format that is worth noting is the addition of Rice coded residuals with a 5-bit Rice parameter.
+This was added in July 2007 as it was found that the optimal Rice parameter for the residual of certain audio signals with a 24-bit bit depth lies outside the range allowed by the 4-bit Rice parameter.